-The school collects and holds (but is not limited to) personal information, including sensitive information, about:
+Nunawading Christian College collects and holds (but is not limited to) personal information, including sensitive and health information, about:

-- students and parents and/or guardians (parents) before, during and after the course of a student’s enrolment at the school.
+- Students and parents and/or guardians before, during and after the course of a student’s enrolment at the School.
 This includes information for unsuccessful applicants for enrolment

-- other people who come into contact with the school.
+- Other individuals or organisations that come into contact with the School.

-- to keep parents informed about matters related to their child’s schooling, through correspondence, newsletters and magazines;
+- correspondence with parents and/or guardians to keep parents and/or guardians informed about matters related to their child’s performance at school;

 - day to day administration;